Smooth extremal horizons are the exception, not the rule: Discussion

 We have explored the extremal limit of the generic 5D (asymptotically flat) rotating charged black hole, and found a number of surprises.
 Perhaps the most important is the fact that the horizon becomes singular.
 In Einstein-Maxwell theory, curvature scalars remain finite at the extremal horizon, but infalling observers see diverging electric fields and experience diverging tidal forces.
 We have also shown that ``general relativity knows about supergravity" in the sense that if one adds a Chern-Simons term and increases its coefficient $\lambda$, this singularity remains until one reaches the supergravity value $\lambda = 1$.
 The extremal horizon is smooth for this one value of $\lambda$, but for $\lambda > 1$ the singularity becomes stronger and even curvature scalars diverge.

 Another surprise concerns the limit of vanishing angular momenta.
 We found that this limit depends on the ratio $J_\phi/J_\psi$ as both angular momenta are scaled to zero.
 One approaches the 5D Reissner-Nordstr\"om solution only when $J_\phi/J_\psi =1$.
 In general, one approaches a new family of static, extremal black holes which are not spherically symmetric.
-One can view this as a form of spontaneous breaking of spherical symmetry.
-The limiting black hole is static and asymptotically flat, so there is nothing preventing it from being spherically symmetric.
-Since the scaling dimensions computed in Appendix \ref{app:U1U1} are all integers, these new solutions probably have smooth horizons\footnote{The noninteger scaling dimensions computed in Sec.
-4.1 correspond to vector modes which are not sourced in the static, asymptotically flat solution.}.
-It is easy to construct nonspherical static extremal black holes when there is more than one horizon (since there is no force between the black holes) and it is known that 5D black holes are not uniquely characterized by their asymptotic charges, but this is different.
-It is a new form of nonuniqueness for a single extremal 5D black hole.
+However these limiting solutions might have a stronger singularity on the horizon than the ones with $J_i \ne 0$.
+Linear perturbations of the near horizon geometry no longer scale to zero like a power law $\rho^\gamma$ (with $\gamma$ given in Eq. \eqref{eq:anasmalljs}) but can now diverge like $\log \rho$.
+If these perturbations are present in the full asymptotically flat solution, the metric would no longer be continuous on the horizon, and would not have a well defined horizon geometry.
+This deserves further investigation.

 We have also studied generic near-extremal black holes and shown that the tidal forces are anomously large but finite.
 They diverge only in the extremal limit.
 If one starts with a near extremal black hole, the double limit of approaching extremality and turning off the angular momenta depends on the order of limits.
 If one first removes the angular momenta, the result is always the spherical Reissner-Nordstr\"om solution.
 As we just discussed, the opposite order yields a nonspherical solution.